Tackle the new leasing standard with ALAE

-- Data challenges: Many data items may not be captured in current lease management systems and will need to be enriched in order to drive the required accounting.
+- Data Collection: The new lease standard will require a level of data collection and storage not previously needed.
+Many data items may not be captured in current lease management systems or will need to be enriched in order to drive the necessary accounting.
+With recent surveys showing that over two-thirds of organizations currently use spreadsheets to manage lease accounting today, data integration, standardization and enrichment is likely to be a challenge

 - Multi-GAAP accounting for leases: Multi-national companies will have to go from no accounting for leases to maintaining two separate sets of books to address the different standards.
 For example, a US company with a subsidiary in Germany will need to report under FASB which requires a classification test for leases and a specific form of accounting.
 For IFRS the accounting for finance leases slightly differs.
 You will need to track the two stand-alone sets of amounts.

-- Generate the required daily journal entries for the thousands of business and accounting events that can happen over the lifecycle of the lease – which may exceed 4,000+ journal entries monthly / lease.
+- Generates the required daily journal entries for the thousands of business & accounting events that can happen over the life cycle of the lease.

 - Allows for multi-GAAP, multi-entity and multi-currency lease accounting of complex lease types like subleases and inter-company leases.

 - Provides flexible rule templates addressing various lease accounting topics like lease classification, identification of lease modifications, allocation of contract considerations to lease and non-lease components, accounting for fair market value change and handling sale and leaseback transactions.